blueSparrow2000/DiceGame/README.md

 2024.07.25 Added immediate attacking feature / Reworked Mirinae's skill / Now the game is rogue-like!

-2024.07.26 Altar) Shrinkable board / width, height are now possible to change / possible to add/delete a tile permanently into the board
+2024.07.26 (Altar) Shrinkable board / width, height are now possible to change / possible to add/delete a tile permanently into the board

-2024.07.28 Board is now implemented using indirection /
+2024.07.28 Board is now implemented using indirection (can freely change board shape/configuration) / (Altar) Added fixing tile functionality to the board: player can choose one tile to be fixed in a location (still preserves location when shrinking - except on right most ones... they will be pulled in )

 # To do